Ed Sheeran announces birth of second daughter

 The Grammy award-winner posted a picture of baby socks on his Instagram site.

-“We are both so in love with her,” Sheeran, 31, said in the post, without giving the child’s name.
+“We are both so in love with her,” Sheeran, 31, said in the Thursday night post, without giving the child’s name or saying when she was born.

 The couple welcomed their first daughter, Lyra Antarctica Seaborn Sheeran, in August 2020.